Walmart is the country’s biggest retail store with stores in every state and in most major cities.

 All jobs within the company are full-time positions, and drivers will have home time every 2 days and time off on the weekend.
 You won’t be demanded to work extended hours or never have home time like with other companies.

-Trucking jobs at Walmart offer a very nice salary and come with a lot of additional perks.
+Trucking jobs at Walmart offer a very nice salary and come with many additional perks.
 A few of the main factors to consider before going into pay scale numbers are:

 Based off of real statistics from the past 6 months, salary is: